If for some reason you want to see what kind of code the Rust compiler generates,

 in The rustc book,

-to see both available and currently installed targets.
+or use rustup target list to see both available and currently installed targets.

 For Apple silicon on macOS you should install the target aarch64-apple-darwin